Andros Yacht Charters

 As the northernmost island of the Cyclades, Andros stands out from the rest of its surrounding archipelago because of its different, but equally idyllic, landscape.

-Bordered by jagged and rocky coastlines, and adorned with rolling mountains, verdant valleys and perfect, bubbling brooks, Andros is dotted with an abundant variety of native flora: including chestnut, walnut, sycamore, oak, weeping willows, mulberry and olive trees, as well as aromatic fields of thyme and sage.
+Bordered by jagged and rocky coastlines, and adorned with rolling mountains, verdant valleys, and perfect, bubbling brooks, Andros is dotted with an abundant variety of native flora: including chestnut, walnut, sycamore, oak, weeping willows, mulberry, and olive trees, as well as aromatic fields of thyme and sage.

 Anchor your yacht at Andros during your next yacht charter in the Cyclades Islands and spend a few days discovering its natural wonder firsthand.

-Things to Do and See on Andros
+Andros Yacht Charters – Things to Do & See

 Paleopolis: Once an ancient settlement in the Classical period, today, Paleopolis is an enchanting village on the charming hillside of Mount Petalo.
 As yacht charter guests wind through its cozy passageways, they will find an interesting collection of ancient ruins, from churches and huts to the Ancient port of Andros.
 For a snapshot of nature’s most beautiful landscapes, climb to the top of Mount Petalo, where flowing waterfalls glisten under the perfect, Grecian sun.